PSY6983-2021/picard_project/README.md

 <img src="https://github.com/PSY6983-2021/picard_project/blob/main/images/output/confusion_matrices_perc_across_fold.png" width="800px"/>
 </p>

 This result possibly highlights that the fMRI data in the two datasets come from different distributions.
-This might be due the different parameters used to acquire the fMRI data.
+This might explained why the regression model computed on the first dataset performed so poorly on the test set (second dataset).
+The classification accuracy might be due the different parameters used to acquire the fMRI data.
 The only divergent acquisition parameters were the number of whole-brain volumes acquired during each functional scan (170 volumes vs 160 volumes) and the voxel sizes (3.44 x 3.44 x 3.40 mm vs 3.4 x 3.4 x 3.4 mm).
 The averaged age of the participants was also different between the datasets (23.4 ± 2.5 years vs 36.0 ± 10.9 years).
 This age difference may have contributed to the high classification accuracy, although there is no clear evidence to support a difference in brain activity related to facial expression of pain according to different age groups in the litterature.

 ## Conclusion